Meet the man behind Mr. Gay Sweden's new era.

 The New Era

-Eloy has signed as Executive Producer of Mr. Gay Sweden, working alongside Navid Kabiri, who leads sponsor relationships and competition logistics.
-Together, they are building something that Sweden's LGBTQI community deserves: a show with care and intention at its centre, and real community involvement in how it takes shape.
+Eloy has signed as Executive Producer of Mr. Gay Sweden, working alongside N.K., who leads sponsor relationships and competition logistics.
+Together, they're building something Sweden's LGBTQI community deserves: a show with care at its centre, and community involvement in how it takes shape.

 The new era is already underway.
 You're reading the beginning of it.